Reason (magazine): History

 Katherine Mangu-Ward became the magazine's editor-in-chief in June 2016, with Welch moving to an editor-at-large position.
 Nick Gillespie is the other editor-at-large of Reason.

 Hit & Run

 Hit & Run was Reasons group blog.
 It was maintained and written by the staff of the magazine.
-It was started in 2002 and discontinued on April 14, 2019, with reason.com's site redesign.
-Then-editor Gillespie and then-Web editor Tim Cavanaugh, both veterans of Suck.com, modeled the blog in some ways after that website: they brought along several other Suck.com writers to contribute, fostered a style in the blog matching that former website's sarcastic attitude, and even the name "Hit & Run" was taken from what had been a weekly news roundup column on Suck.com.
-Reason editors referred to this co-opting of the former website as the "Suck-ification of Reason".
+It was started in 2002 and discontinued on April 14, 2019, as part of a site redesign for reason.com.
+Then-editor Gillespie and then-Web editor Tim Cavanaugh, both formerly with Suck.com, modeled the blog in some ways after that website: they brought in other Suck.com writers to contribute, fostered a style in the blog matching that former website's sarcastic attitude, and the name "Hit & Run" was taken from what had been a weekly news roundup column on Suck.com.
+Reason editors referred to this mimicking of the former website as the "Suck-ification of Reason".

 In 2005, Hit & Run was named as one of the best political blogs by Playboy.